chabad-source/melachaplug/README.md

 -   If your device is using ESPHome, use the web UI to install the firmware.

 ### Custom Configuration
 -   Set up your own ESPhome instance.
-If you have [Home Assistant](https://www.home-assistant.io/) then use the [ESPHome Dashboard](https://esphome.io/guides/getting_started_hassio.html), otherwise use their [Command Line Interface](https://esphome.io/guides/getting_started_command_line.html) guide.
+If you have [Home Assistant](https://www.home-assistant.io/) then use the [ESPHome Dashboard](https://esphome.io/guides/getting_started_hassio.html), otherwise follow the [Command Line Interface](https://esphome.io/guides/getting_started_command_line.html) guide.
 -   Find the YAML file for your device from the esphome folder above.
 -   Configure the YAML settings to your liking, and flash device (more details on the ESPHome site).

 ## Advanced

 ### Using Relays
-You can customize this project for any sort of relays, includung the sonoff basic.
+You can customize this project for any sort of relays, including the sonoff basic.

 ### Shabbos Mode
 Shabbos from this project can be reused to be helpful in all types of projects.